shubham-chatterjee-mst/shubham-chatterjee-mst.github.io/_pages/about.md

 <div style="text-align: justify;">

 <p>
 I'm <strong>Shubham Chatterjee</strong>, an Assistant Professor of Computer Science at <strong>Missouri University of Science and Technology (Missouri S&T)</strong>.
 My research is driven by the mission to redefine how we access and understand information in the digital age.
 I focus on pushing the boundaries of <strong>Information Retrieval (IR)</strong> and <strong>Retrieval Augmented Generation (RAG)</strong> using <strong>Large Language Models (LLMs)</strong>, striving to create smarter, more intuitive systems that bridge the gap between complex data and human understanding.
+I lead the <a href='https://sites.mst.edu/iris/'>Intelligent Retrieval and Information Systems (IRIS) Group</a> at Missouri S&T.
 </p>

 <p>